 In league with the Royal Family, they have ruled the British 99% for so long it seems like destiny, like an Act of God.
 Through bogus promises of greater freedom and an extra £350 million a week for the NHS, the people voted for Brexit without understanding that ‘brexit’ is just another word in the lexicon of the Eton Wall Game played out between Cameron and Johnson who, through ‘the remorseless application of pressure and leverage’ advanced ‘inch by painful inch through a seemingly impenetrable mass’ to score a ‘shy’.

 Brexit for the majority isn’t a ‘shy’.
-It is an own goal in their own incomprehensible wall game where the rules require players to bash their own heads against a wall until their brains turn to mush and their sole guide to the future are the faces of the Conservative Party contenders for PM beaming out from The Daily Mail, The Telegraph and Rupert Murdoch’s Sun and The Times.
+It is an own goal in their own incomprehensible wall game where the rules require players to bash their own heads against a wall until their brains turn to mush and their sole guide to the future are the faces of Conservative Party bigwigs beaming out from The Daily Mail, The Telegraph and Oligarch Rupert Murdoch’s Sun and The Times.

 Please Share with your Favourite Social media Sites